datamapio/geoid/CH/municipality/2014/README.md

 This is more than the size of several cantons.

 ##REF File
-We will add the REF file from the votation and compare it to the shape files.
+We will compare the EXT file from the votation and compare it to the csv file from the shape [download](http://www.bfs.admin.ch/bfs/portal/de/index/dienstleistungen/geostat/datenbeschreibung/generalisierte_gemeindegrenzen.html).

+### Shapefile + CSV files
+Year 2014
+16195 KB    Generalisierte Gemeindegrenzen: Geodaten
+(gd-b-00.03-877-gg14)
+Bundesamt für Statistik BFS

+The file [glg2014.csv](https://github.com/datamapio/geoid/blob/master/CH/municipality/2014/g1g14.csv) contains 2356 municipalities.
+So let's figure out the difference and the reason for the difference.